davidwisch/physicscode/site/examples/basic_arrays.markdown

 Arrays in Python are very different from their C++ or Fortran counterparts.
 Python's implementation of the array is one of the weaker aspects of the language (at least from a computational physics perspective) but can be made to work.
 Usually, although Python does have an "array" datatype, array-like behavior is implemented using the 'list' datatype instead.
 Multidimentional arrays are an especially weak point in the Python language but an example of a multidimentional structure using embedded lists is provided.

+One positive about Python arrays (all of the implementations) is that they're dynamic which means you can add elements to them at anytime.
+In many other languages, without using advanced techniques, after you declare the size of an array, it cannot be changed.

 When speed or more flexibility is needed, it is reccomended that you use the [NumPy](http://numpy.scipy.org/) addon package for Python.
 It includes a "correct" implementation of arrays and multidimentional arrays (as well as many other physics goodies).
 An example using NumPy is also provided.

 **Jump To:**